 Foreword

 With CrowdStrike Discover for Cloud and Containers you can gain immediate and comprehensive visibility into all managed endpoints equipped with CrowdStrike Falcon workload security, and unmanaged assets across all accounts.
-In addition, Discover for Cloud and Containers is able to cross boundaries to see (Amazon VPC) and subnets, and collect data from all endpoints — even those that are unmanaged — as well as all hybrid infrastructures.
+In addition, Discover for Cloud and Containers is able to cross boundaries to see Amazon Virtual Private Cloud (Amazon VPC) and subnets, and collect data from all endpoints — even those that are unmanaged — as well as all hybrid infrastructures.
 The rich AWS content Discover for Cloud and Containers allows organizations to quickly understand and prioritize instances and immediately ensure that the Falcon sensor is fully deployed, dramatically improving organizations’ security postures.

-The purpose of this Implementation Guide is to enable every customer to seamlessly activate, deploy and configure CrowdStrike Discover for Cloud and Containers in an environment while taking full advantage of the resources pre-configured by AWS Control Tower as part of the initialization.
+The purpose of this Implementation Guide is to enable every AWS Marketplace customer to seamlessly activate, deploy and configure CrowdStrike Discover for Cloud and Containers in an AWS Control Tower environment while taking full advantage of the resources pre-configured by AWS Control Tower as part of the initialization.

 Solution overview and features